 Any further information to visit practice website for details.
 Offer to speak to Practice Manager.

-person they will
+We asked how do staff educate/ inform patients about the person/ professional they will see to meet their care needs?
 We were told:

 When patient triaged